 - First, type the following formula in Cell E5 and press Enter.

 - Upon entering the formula and Fill Handle tool, excel returns the below result.

 Here, the IF function checks whether the value of Cell B5 is greater than Cell C5 first.
 Then, if the first condition is true, the formula subtracts Cell B5 from Cell D5.
 If not, the formula subtracts the value of Cell C5 from the one of Cell D5.

-Read More: How to Subtract Columns in Excel (6 Easy Methods)
+Read More: How to Create a Subtraction Formula in Excel